AvarianKnight/pma-voice/README.md

 ### Aces

-The mute command doesn't work very consistently, it will be fixed in the future.

-pma-voice comes with a built in /mute command, in order to allow your staff to use it you will have to grand them the ace!
+pma-voice comes with a built in /muteply (tgtPly) (duration) command, in order to allow your staff to use it you will have to grand them the ace!

 Example:
-`add_ace group.superadmin command.mute allow;`
+`add_ace group.superadmin command.muteply allow;`

 This would only allow the superadmin group to mute players.